ThomasMargnac/fastedit/README.md

 FastEdit is a Python library to edit videos.
 Thanks to it you can manipulate videos and/or audios with actions such as cut, loop, or concatenate.

+# Installation

 FastEdit is based on FFmpeg which means it has to be installed on your machine before using FastEdit.

-# Install

 ### Using `pip`